 AIT has been used for more than 100 years and is a proven treatment providing long-term relief for allergic rhinitis.
 The aim of AIT is to help people react less to their trigger allergens that cause symptoms (such as grass pollen or dust mites).
-This means having no, or fewer, symptoms and a better quality of life.
+This means having less symptoms or no symptoms and a better quality of life.

-AIT can only be prescribed by a clinical immunology/allergy specialist so you will need a referral from your GP.
+AIT can only be prescribed by an allergy specialist so you will need a referral from your GP.
+Some AIT is registered for use in Australia, and some is not.
+Speak with your allergy specialist.
+More information is available here.
 This treatment usually starts to work within a few months, but must continue for three to five years.
-It is available as injections given weekly to monthly, or daily as drops, or as a wafer or tablet placed under the tongue.
+It is available as injections given weekly to monthly, or daily as drops, or as a tablet placed under the tongue.

-After undergoing a full course of treatment, many people are less reactive to the trigger allergen with fewer or no symptoms.
+After having a full course of treatment, many people are less reactive to the trigger allergen with fewer or no symptoms.
 Studies have shown the benefit of this treatment lasts several years after completing the course.